pvl/blog4/content/blog/A Simple Honcho Primer.md

 Why?
 Because [[Humans like personalization|users will want]] their AI experiences to be personalized and app developers shouldn't be redundantly solving that problem.

-But it's not intuitive to many for a few reasons:
+But it's not intuitive for a few reasons:

 - AI app builders are [[Machine learning is fixated on task performance|still focused on]] just getting general tasks to work
 - LLMs' [[LLMs excel at theory of mind because they read|potential to personalize]] is still under-appreciated